OmarLoaiza02/repo/README.md

 # repo
 demo
-im trying github for the first time
+I'm trying github for the first time